After Trump backs down on stimulus bill, Democrats aim for higher relief checks

 Americans are living through a bitter holiday season with a pandemic that has killed nearly 330,000 people in the United States and a daily death toll now repeatedly well over 3,000, the highest since the pandemic began.

-Also on Monday, lawmakers will seek to override Trump's recent veto of a $740-billion bill setting policy for the Defense Department.
+Later on Monday, lawmakers will also seek to override Trump's recent veto of a $740-billion bill setting policy for the Defense Department.
 If successful, it would be the first veto override of Trump's presidency.

 Trump said he vetoed the legislation, which has passed every year since 1961, because he objected to liability protections for social media companies unrelated to national security and did not want to rename military bases named after generals who fought for the pro-slavery Confederacy during the Civil War.

 Although his previous eight vetoes were all upheld thanks to support from Republicans, advisers said this one looked likely to be overridden.
-The bill passed both houses of Congress with margins greater than the two-thirds majorities that would be needed to override the president's veto.
+The bill passed both chambers of Congress with margins greater than the two-thirds majorities needed to override the president's veto.

-(Reporting by Susan Cornwell in Washington and Steve Holland in Palm Beach.
+(Reporting by Susan Cornwell in Washington and Steve Holland in Palm Beach; additional reporting by Susan Heavey.
 Writing by Matt Spetalnick.
-Editing by Kieran Murray)
+Editing by Kieran Murray and Chizu Nomiyama)

 ((Matt.Spetalnick@thomsonreuters.com; +1 202 898 8300 ; Reuters Messaging: matt.spetalnick@thomsonreuters.com@reuters.net))